vishivishvish/project-x-the-polymath-dream/README.md

 # Project X — The Polymath Dream

-A dual, parallel-tracked long-term project:
+A dual, parallel-tracked long-term Polymath project:

 1. **I become an intermediate-level polymath** across a deliberately sequenced set of scientific and engineering disciplines.
 2. **A continual-learning agent** improves its own performance on an expanding set of metrics (representation stability, ML eval metrics, trading P&L/XIRR, writing quality, etc.), using the same curriculum as its source of experience.